iantrich/ChrUbuntu-Guides/Guides/Installing a custom distro.md

 **NOTE:** If you wish to eliminate your ChromeOS partition fully and make your Chromebook a more traditional Linux laptop, checkout installing [John Lewis](https://wiki.archlinux.org/index.php/Chromebook#Custom_Firmware) coreboot firmware.

 **NOTE:** This installation is to be done instead of ChrUbuntu but it is possible to wipe out your ChrUbuntu partition once installed to install a different distro starting at steps 7

-**PREREQUISITES** THis guide assumes you have already created a Live USB to install from with your choosen distro.
+**PREREQUISITES** This guide assumes you have already created a Live USB to install from with your choosen distro.
 Look [here](https://github.com/iantrich/ChrUbuntu-Guides/blob/master/Guides/Creating%20a%20Live%20USB.md) on how to do this.

 1. Ensure that your machine is in Developer Mode.
 Model-specific instructions can be found [here](http://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices)